ibrahimFN/fort/README_EN.md

-emotelock                                 : emotelock [true / false] Whether bot will change emote stop                                      : Stop emote/all command addeditems                                : Show all items which added in latest update alloutfit                                 : Show all outfits allbackpack                               : Show all backpacks allpet                                    : Show all pets
+emotelock                                 : emotelock [true / false] Whether bot will change emote stop                                      : Stop emote/all command addeditems                                : Show all items which added in latest update shopitems                                 : Show all items which in item shop alloutfit                                 : Show all outfits allbackpack                               : Show all backpacks allpet                                    : Show all pets